f18m/cmonitor/README.md

 # cmonitor - lightweight container monitor

-A Docker/LXC, database-free, lightweight container performance monitoring solution, perfect for ephemeral containers (e.g. containers used for DevOps automatic testing).
+A **Docker, LXC, database-free, lightweight container performance monitoring solution**, perfect for ephemeral containers (e.g. containers used for DevOps automatic testing).
 Can also be used with InfluxDB and Grafana to monitor long-lived containers in real-time.